Final landscape concept plan

 Join the conversation

-Share your feedback about the draft concept plan in Gilpin Park.
+Share your feedback about the trial Dog Walking project changes and the final concept plan for the enclosed dog park in Gilpin Park.

 You will need to be a registered user of Conversations Merri-bek to make a submission.

-We will also be hosting two drop-in sessions at the park.
+We have been in the park talking to the community regularly over the past six months and will also host a drop-in session at the park.
 Come along and talk to us about the concept plan:

 1. Find the rust-coloured "LOG IN/JOIN" button at the top of the page and click it to start registering.